serendeepia/playbook/_docs/5_2_communication.md

 * You shouldn't need them, they are only there to show some extended information but the audience should pay you more attention that to the slides.
 * Don't add to much data in one slide (avoid using too many words or the audience will be reading instead of listening).
 * Avoid using too many words and use large images, try to be more visual.
-* Your presentation should be like a story and it should answers the questions [why, how and what](https://www.disruptiveadvertising.com/business/why-how-what-in-that-order-using-the-golden-circle-to-improve-your-business-yourself/) it that specific order.
+* Your presentation should be like a story and it should answer the questions [why, how and what](https://www.disruptiveadvertising.com/business/why-how-what-in-that-order-using-the-golden-circle-to-improve-your-business-yourself/) it that specific order.

 ### Research congress

-We go to research congress to publish our research and also to engage with other researches.
+We go to research congresses to publish our research and also to engage with other researches.

 ### Blog

 [The blog](https://medium.com/serendeepia) is our way to publish original content.
 It helps us to train people of how to write technical content and to share our knowledge.
 We want it to be a reference point of information for the people interested in AI and our company in particular.

 Whenever you see something to be worth of a blog post, just go ahead and write one.
-Let someone else to review your content and send it to the marketing team so they can review it as well and guide you to the steps to publish it.
+Let someone else to review your content and send it to the marketing team so they can review it as well and guide you on the steps to publish it.

 #### How to write a blog post